 No, not that one.

 Yeah, this one.
 I've been in nearby areas quite a bit, so I know that this is in the middle of a marsh.
 Not just the lake is wet, but the entire area is wet.
 What got me interested in that little pool was how clear it is.
 Even from Google Earth, you can see trees in it, as well as seeing all the way to the bottom.
 I have never seen a clear pool in the middle of a huge swamp.
 To make it more odd, the water from that big, brown lake flows directly past this pool on its way to a pair of large waterfalls 1.5 miles downstream.
 How does it stay clear?
-I drove 2 hours and embarked on what would possibly be a tough off-trail hike to stand next to a 50' x 25' body of water that is only about 180' in circumference.
+I drove 2 hours and embarked on what would possibly be a really tough off-trail hike to stand next to a 50' x 25' body of water that is only about 180' in circumference.

 This is why I usually end up hiking alone.